BUPT-COST-lab/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-The homepage of Intelligent Cognitive Systems Laboratory (iCOST), Beijing University of Posts and Telecommunications.

 ## Table of Contents